swiftlang/swift-evolution/proposals/NNNN-init-accessors.md

 ### Memberwise initializers

 If a struct does not declare its own initializers, it receives an implicit memberwise initializer based on the stored properties of the struct, because the storage is what needs to be initialized.
-Because `init` provide a preferred mechanism for initializing storage, the memberwise initializer parameter list will include any computed properties that subsume the initialization of stored properties instead of parameters for those stored properties.
+Because many use-cases for `init` accessors are fully abstracting a single computed property to be backed by a single stored property, such as in the property-wrapper use case, an `init` accessor provides a preferred mechansim for initializing storage because the programmer will primarily interact with that storage through the computed property.
+As such, the memberwise initializer parameter list will include any computed properties that subsume the initialization of stored properties instead of parameters for those stored properties.

 ```swift
 struct S {